 6) Minnesotans Can’t Live Without Corn Dogs

-It is fair to say the corn dogs changes people’s behavior and moods in Minnesota.
+It is fair to say that corn dogs change people’s behavior and moods in Minnesota.
+Interesting, isn’t it?

 7) Four-way Stops Are A Nightmare